jenkins-x/jx-docs/content/en/docs/resources/faq/using/chatops.md

 ChatOps helps developers collaborate on Pull Requests and speeds up merging of Pull Requests.
 We want to be able to merge changes as quickly as possible into master so that we continuously integrate code which minimises the downsides of long term feature branching and merge hell.

-ChatOps (and [tide in particular](#what-does-hook-do)) also helps automate and speeds up tasks e.g.
+ChatOps (and [tide in particular](#what-does-hook-do)) also helps automate and speeds up tasks:

 * developers don't have to keep hitting reload on a Pull Request page waiting for all the tests to pass so that they can click `Merge`.
 Just add a `/lgtm` comment or approve the code review and the Pull Request will automatically get merged once its tests go green.
 This also avoids developers accidentally hitting `Merge` before all the test pass!
 * all Pull Request are automatically rebased and tested against master before merging - further ensuring we don't accidentally break master
-* batch merging of Pull Request is supported to speed up merging Pull Requests.
+* batch merging of Pull Requests is supported to speed up merging Pull Requests.

-For more detail see [what does tide do](#what-does-hook-do)
+For more details see [what does tide do](#what-does-hook-do).

 ## Which kinds of webhook support ChatOps?